JoaoAlirio/geemod/methods.md

 There are two ways to prepare the occurrences.

-**- Load a file with presences and absences**
+**Load a file with presences and absences**

-The file must have a property called "Presence", with 1 for presence and zero for absence.
+- The file must have a property called "Presence", with 1 for presence and zero for absence.

-**- Load a file with only presences and let geeMod generate pseudo-absences**
+**Load a file with only presences and let geeMod generate pseudo-absences**

-Pseudo-absences will be random points created within a subregion obtained by removing cells with presences from the calibration region.
+- Pseudo-absences will be random points created within a subregion obtained by removing cells with presences from the calibration region.
-The number of random points will be equal to the number of presences multiplied by the user-defined factor (decimal number between 1 and 2).
+- The number of random points will be equal to the number of presences multiplied by the user-defined factor (decimal number between 1 and 2).

-**- Notes**
+**Notes:**
 - Presences will be filtered by the calibration region.
 - Duplicate occurrences will be removed, leaving only one presence per cell (according to the defined crs and scale).
 - The background used in MaxEnt is obtained from 10,000 random points generated in the calibration region, limited by the algorithm to the number of cells existing in that area.
+- The user should verify that the presences and absences are as expected.

 ## Predictors
 coming soon ...
 (There is a specific script for calculating the variables (modules/predictors.js) ... the user should verify that the predictor variables are as expected... see information about the resources used to calculate the variables in the "Reference" tab.)